Friday Community Calendar

-Here’s your community calendar for Friday, February 3rd, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in the heart of Carbondale’s Creative District.
+Here’s your community calendar for Friday, February 10th, underwritten by the Mount Sopris Rotary Club, meeting every Thursday at noon at Mi Casita in Carbondale.
 Info at MTSoprisRotaryClub.com.
 Rotary: Service above self.
-Click the headline to view listings like the Silent Film Serenade at The Launchpad tonight at 6.
+Click the headline to view listings like Rosewood Divine at Marble Distilling at 8.

 -